PERMITS & FORMS

 This application is also used when installing new plumbing fixtures, new drain lines and water lines within a house or business, and when installing or altering venting systems.
 Please complete the plumbing application when doing bathroom renovations, kitchen renovations, additions involving plumbing, and new homes.
 Note: In residential construction; swapping out an existing fixture with a brand-new fixture located in the same exact location does not require a permit.

-Residential Accessory Building / Storage Shed: Use this application for accessory structures that are detached and under 500 square feet such as sheds, carports, garages, and similar structures.
+Residential Accessory Building / Storage Shed: Use this zoning permit application for accessory structures that are detached and under 500 square feet such as sheds, carports, garages, and similar structures.
+If the structure is a barn for agricultural uses, please use the Agricultural Buildings zoning permit application above.
+If the structure is over 500 square feet, please use the Residential Building permit application below.

-Residential Building: For projects including building a new house, putting on an addition, making structural alterations, or installing a detached accessory structure over 500 square feet, please fill out the Building Permit Application.
-If the project includes plumbing, electrical, and mechanical work, please fill out the associated permit applications and submit along with the Building Permit Application.
+Residential Building: For projects including building a new house, putting on an addition, making structural alterations, or installing a detached accessory structure over 500 square feet, please fill out this Residential Building Permit Application.
+Please note that this permit covers a wide variety of projects even though it appears to be only for new home construction.
+If the project includes plumbing, electrical, and mechanical work, include the associated information.
+DO NOT submit additional electrical or plumbing/mechanical permit applications.
 Three sets of construction drawings should be submitted along with the Building Application.
+Leave blank any items that do not apply.

-Unroofed Deck: Use this application for a patio or deck with a floor less than 30 inches off of the surrounding ground.
+Unroofed Deck / Patio: Use this application for a patio or deck with a floor less than 30 inches off of the surrounding ground.
 Please be sure to include a plot plan of the property showing setback distances to property lines.
-For decks that are higher off of the ground or if there will be a roof, use a residential building permit.
+For decks that are higher off of the ground and/or for over a deck, use a residential building permit.

 Stormwater Management Plans